fbpx

 Proper depth of topsoil for healthy sod turf

 Turf grows best with at least 6″ of topsoil.
 The topsoil should be rich in organic matter and should drain well.
-The soil amendment process outlined above will leave the top 6″ your lawn soil enriched with organic matter that acts as a slow-release fertilizer.
+The soil amendment process outlined above will leave the top 6″ of your lawn soil enriched with organic matter that acts as a slow-release fertilizer.
 This is an adequate depth for a healthy residential lawn.

 Fertilizing new sod before or after laying